Blog

 Timothy Tanksley

-Timothy Tanksley is the marketing director of Richtech Robotics and a former member of the technical team.
+Timothy Tanksley is the director of marketing of Richtech Robotics and a former member of the technical team.
 From childhood onwards, Timothy has tinkered with robotics and automation and loved every minute of it.

 Stay up to date on our blog posts!